The small compact size of the bricks allows them to stack and store much easier than hard wood.

 The consistent compact size makes them much safer than trying to load a hot stove or furnace with larger heavier pieces of firewood.

-Although there are many variables to this question, a rule of thumb is that a cord of hardwood equals 84 bags (1 pallet) of Fiber Fuel Bricks.
+Although there are many variables to this question, a good approximation would be that a cord of hardwood equals 84 bags (1 pallet) of Fiber Fuel Bricks.
 Each bag has 12 bricks and therefore a pallet contains 1008 bricks.

 No, the bricks can be used in any well maintained wood burning appliance.
 However, burning Fiber Fuel is different than hardwood.
 It takes a couple of days to adjust to how the bricks burn versus hardwood.
 As Fiber Fuel bricks burn hotter than conventional firewood, one must be careful not to over fill their appliance.
 Under normal burning conditions, there are no issues with the additional heat provided by Fiber Fuel bricks.

 There are many variables to this answer, but after the initial warm up of the appliance a suitable temperature can often be achieved with the addition of 2 or 3 bricks every 80 to 100 minutes.

 The only special storage needs are to keep the Fiber Fuel bricks dry, just like any other type of natural wood.
 If you are storing it in a damp basement, it would be wise to keep it off the floor, using a pallet or scrap wood.
 As for the shelf life, there is no problem keeping bricks from heating season to heating season.
 The product is very stable and there is no worry of deterioration.

-Fiber Fuel is packaged in bags of 12; and 84 bags to a pallet.
+Fiber Fuel is packaged in bags of 12 with 84 bags to a pallet.
 Product can be purchased by the bag or by the pallet.